lmmagana/Nexus-Site/README.md

+# This Git Repo has been unlinked from the existing nexusslo.com site as further development has been made

 # Git Integration & Wix CLI <img align="left" src="https://user-images.githubusercontent.com/89579857/185785022-cab37bf5-26be-4f11-85f0-1fac63c07d3b.png">

 This repo is part of Git Integration & Wix CLI, a set of tools that allows you to write, test, and publish code for your Wix site locally on your computer.